jkingsman/OwnWords/README.md

 * video
 * answer
 * queue

+`--json` is an optional flag that will return a JSON array of post objects, with all the data Tumblr provides for each.
+Overrides `--html`

 Near as I can tell, there's no rate limiting in v2 of the Tumblr API; there was heavy limiting in v1 but I've combed blogs with 10K+ posts and they've gone through fine.